helidon-io/helidon-examples/examples/imperative/data-jdbc/README.md

 ## Application Layout

 Each database module is a self-contained Maven application.
-Its `src/main` directory contains the Java application, SQL scripts, and database-specific configuration.
+Its `src/main` directory contains the Java application, sample schema initialization utility, and database specific configuration.
 JDBC dependencies and supporting documentation also remain with the corresponding database module.

-Each module's `init.sql` uses Maven resource filtering for the generated identifier definition.
+The H2 application contributes a `JdbcClientConfig` programmatically and obtains the resulting registry managed client.
+It also constructs a standalone setup client from the same existing `DataSource`.
+The other applications construct standalone clients through different public API forms.
+Each `SchemaInitializer` recreates and populates the schema as a convenience for running the sample, and is not intended for production schema management.
+In a production environment, create the schema and populate the required data before starting the application.
+Every database module supplies its corresponding JDBC driver.
 H2, Oracle Database, and PostgreSQL use standard identity syntax.
-The MySQL module overrides the relevant Maven properties to generate the equivalent `AUTO_INCREMENT` definition.
-Maven places the resulting database-specific `init.sql` and `drop.sql` in each application's JAR.
+MySQL uses the equivalent `AUTO_INCREMENT` definition.

+Only the registry managed H2 client participates in `Tx.transaction`.
+The standalone clients use an operation owned connection for each terminal JDBC operation.

 ## Build the Examples